-3. Be sure to eliminate mistakes.
+3. Be sure to eliminate mistakes

-We all claim to be detailed oriented.
-It’s our perverse nature seeking to be recognized for accomplishments and contributions.
-There's nothing wrong with this — as long as it reflects your overall personality.
-Never claim to be detailed oriented, if in fact, you aren't.
-That's not what to put on a resume.There are ways to convey this knowledge without actually saying it.
-Listing the achievements and problems solved, mentioned above, is the best method.
+We all claim to be detailed-oriented; it's our perverse nature seeking to be recognized for accomplishments and contributions.
+There's nothing wrong with this — as long as it actually reflects your overall personality.
+Never claim to be detailed-oriented if you aren't.
+That's also not what to put on a resume.
+Instead, there are ways to convey this knowledge without actually saying it, like listing the achievements and problems solved from your past jobs.

-4. Remove the fluff from your words.
+4. Remove the fluff from your words

 5. Did you say you're obsessive?
-We'll get back to you.
+We'll get back to you

 Always Wrong: Journalism is such a great field.
 I'm obsessed with learning new things and writing about them for others to read.

 Wrong: I love journalism.
 It gives me the opportunity to explore my passions.